Features Pricing Docs Blog Try Demo Log In Sign Up

 ];

 One thing tripped me up here for longer than it should have: Intercom and several others render their bubble inside an iframe.
 You can't hide elements inside a cross-origin iframe with CSS injection, no matter what you do.
-The only thing that works is hiding the iframe's container.
-That's why the selector list targets #intercom-container rather than trying to reach the bubble itself.
+The only thing that works is hiding the iframe's container, which is why the selector list targets #intercom-container rather than trying to reach the bubble itself.
+Same-origin iframes behave differently, of course — if you're working with authenticated dashboards where you already control the frame, the cookies and headers approach for password-protected pages is what you want instead.

 The MutationObserver trick for lazy-loaded widgets